Daphinus/grunt-compass-sass/README.md

-# ep : what is used in this project:
+# grunt-compass-sass : what is used in this project:
 -this project is on daphinus in github

 task runners:
--node, Npm, grunt, compass, livereload, git
+-node, git, Npm, grunt, compass, livereload, sass,

 -html 5 boiler plate